fabienAstia/dream-team-bs/README.md

 npm start
 ```

-This will update two files in the dist/ folder:
+This will update two files in the dist/ folder :
  - `custom-bs.css` : CSS version of all customs and imports
  - `custom-bs.min.css` : minified CSS version

-These files can be directly linked to your HTML to apply your style.
+These files can be directly linked to HTML's <head> to apply the custom Bootstrap.
 Please, prefer to use the **minified version**.

-Now, the project is enter in watching mode.
-Every time you'll make a change in custom.scss, the code will be compiled and minified.
+Now, the project is entering watching mode.
+Every time you make a change in `custom.scss`, the code will be compiled and minified.

-*Tip : You can use the index.html file and go live (Live Server extension) to see changes.*
+*Tip : You can use the index.html file and go live (Live Server extension in Visual Studio Code) to see changes.*

 ### Javascript
 Choose your Javascript modules in the `main.js` file (location root : src/js/main.js).